Ceejayski/Restaurant-Page-/README.md

 ## 🚀 Our Project

-Our project can be found at https://github.com/Ceejayski/Restaurant-Page
+Our project can be found at https://github.com/Ceejayski/Restaurant-Page-
 ## Live Demo

-You can find the demo [here](https://ceejayski.github.io/Restaurant-Page/)
+You can find the demo [here](https://ceejayski.github.io/Restaurant-Page-/)

 ## To run the project in local

-- clone the repository from here [repo link](https://github.com/Ceejayski/Restaurant-Page)
+- clone the repository from here [repo link](https://github.com/Ceejayski/Restaurant-Page-)
-- navidate to the folder `Restaurant-Page`
+- navidate to the folder `Restaurant-Page-`
 - open index.html with your browser

 ## 👨🏽‍💻 👨🏿‍💻 Creators